 THEA 361 — Scene Design I (3)

 The role of the scenic designer will be discussed in depth through lecture and practical work.
 Students will learn how to create detailed design packets that include: draftings (hand and CAD), painter’s elevations, properties breakdowns and research, concept sketches, ﬁnal renderings, and models.
 Students will work on assigned production projects over the course of the semester, completing full packages for each production.
 A ﬁnal portfolio review will be held at the end of each semester.
 Students will display their work for feedback from the instructor and theatre faculty members.
-Prerequisite: THEA 235.
+Pre-requisite: THEA 300 and THEA 310 and THEA 320

 THEA 365 — Voice and Movement (3)